 COVID-19 Patients Avoid Hospitalization Using Cancer Treatment Drugs

 Throughout the COVID-19 pandemic, the wide range of potential side effects and unpredictable levels of severity have been constant fears for healthcare providers.
 For people with underlying health conditions (also called chronic medical disorders) like cancer, diabetes, obesity, and heart or lung disease, covid symptoms can be severe enough to require hospitalization and, for some patients, ventilator support.
-To prevent light to moderate symptoms from getting worse, doctors are now prescribing a new type of cancer treatment drug known as monoclonal antibodies (mAb).
+To prevent light to moderate symptoms from worsening, doctors are now prescribing a new type of cancer treatment drug known as monoclonal antibodies (mAb).

 According to nationwide data, 80% to 90% of patients who receive monoclonal antibody treatment for COVID-19 avoid hospitalization.

 The Food & Drug Administration (FDA) has approved three mAB treatments under Emergency Use Authorization (EUA) for patients 12 years or older with a mild to moderate covid infection.
 Additionally, these patients must be at risk for developing more severe (and possibly fatal) virus symptoms – typically people aged 65 or over and anyone with underlying health conditions.

 The treatments given EUA approval include:

 Monoclonal antibodies are a type of targeted therapy typically used to treat cancers that no longer respond to standard treatments (like chemotherapy).
 The drugs are designed to target specific areas of a virus (usually proteins on the surface), this helps the immune system identify and block invaders.
 Typically, monoclonal antibodies to treat covid are given as a single intravenous infusion followed by an hour of observation.